tapdevdk/FastAPI-Example/README.md

 # FastAPI Example

-This is an example repo for creating a FastAPI application, using their "Bigger Application" structure as a template and then made into a more functional application with postgres, docker etc.
+This is an example repo for creating a FastAPI application, using their "Bigger Application" structure as a template and then made into a more interesting application with postgres, docker etc.

 Contents: